District Heating Knowledge Platform

-In parallel to the development of the strategies, tangible pilot activities will be realised.
-Therefore, several of the municipalities participating in LowTEMP will implement activities to test and/or start the implementation of LTDH in their DH infrastructure.
-These pilot measures will have different characters, depending on the current type of the DH supply infrastructures, connected types of buildings, existing problems and potentials for improvement.
+In parallel to the development of the strategies, tangible pilot activities were realised.
+Therefore, several of the municipalities participating in LowTEMP implemented activities to test and/or start the implementation of LTDH in their DH infrastructure.
+These pilot measures had different characters, depending on the current type of the DH supply infrastructures, connected types of buildings, existing problems and potentials for improvement.

 Work Package Leader: Brandenburg University of Technology (BTU) Cottbus – Senftenberg